Army tests drone-killing lasers as threat grows on the battlefield

 Those aircraft might require more power to affect their systems than the 7-horsepower beam currently used by the Mobile High Energy Laser, he said.

-Two variant vehicles with the laser were deployed to Europe in March for testing with an active unit, the Army said in a news release.
+Two variant vehicles with anti-drone capabilities were deployed to Europe in March for testing with an active unit, the Army said in a news release.

 The Army holds ongoing exercises with NATO allies in Europe in an effort to curb Russian aggression, including their incursion into Ukraine, where U.S. troops advise Ukrainian troops engaged in battles with Russian-backed separatists.